 Today’s eCommerce landscape is saturated and merchants are struggling to differentiate themselves from their competitors.
 At the same time, consumer expectations are rising.

 To compete, merchants must rethink how they interact with consumers.
 A transactional strategy is no longer good enough.
-Consumers not only want more value for their hard-earned dollars, they crave convenience and an exceptional customer experience.
+Consumers not only want more value for their hard-earned dollars, but they also crave convenience and an exceptional customer experience.

-Relationship Commerce is the key to differentiating your eCommerce business from your competitors, while meeting consumer expectations.
+Relationship Commerce is the key to differentiating your eCommerce business from your competitors while meeting consumer expectations.